-They will NOT carve a pumpkin- Even if it's your thing- they believe it attracts the trick or treaters by having one on display on the window so you carve out a melon instead and hide it in the back of your house where no one will suspect.
+They will NOT carve a pumpkin- Even if it's your thing- they believe it attracts the trick or treaters by having one on display in the window so you carve out one alone and hide it in the back of your house where no one will suspect.

 They don't like watching scary movies- Even though it's the perfect night to do so they opt for action or comedy instead.
 Sacrilege.